Understanding what matters

 What are the signs that the tender alert service you're buying might not give you the best value?

-If your provider needs to do a demo before they will let you use the tool that’s a great indicator that they don’t trust their search tool to find the opportunities, instead they’re going to get online and show only relevant opportunities.
+When your provider won't let you use the tool without doing a demo first it's a great indicator that they don't trust their search tool to find the opportunities, instead they're going to get online and show only relevant opportunities.

-If you’re being offered trials of only a couple of days you need to ask why they can’t give you the time to test their system more thoroughly?
+If you're being offered trials of only a couple of days you need to ask why they can't give you the time to test their system more thoroughly?
 A 7 day trial should be the standard minimum.
-Extending a 2 day trial isn’t the act of generosity you might think it is.
+Extending a 2 day trial isn't generous enough.

 Annual deals only

 No monthly deals.
 This is the biggest red flag in the industry.
-If your provider insists on locking you into a service for a year, they’re scared that you won’t use the service enough and will quit.
+If your provider insists on locking you in for a year, they're scared that you won't use the service enough and will quit.
 Instead of providing a truly useful service they insist on tying you in.

 You know your market better than they do.
 You should be able to set up and run the system without having to rely on their involvement.
 Insisting on manual set up and too much hand-holding implies they haven't built a usable service.